 Viaccess-Orca's DEEP Wins Best Content Platform of the Year Award at IBC2013

-Viaccess-Orca, announced recently that its Data Enrichment and Engagement Platform (DEEP) solution won "Best Content Platform of the Year" at the 2013 ConnectedWorld.TV Awards contest at IBC2013.
+PARIS -- Sept.
+19, 2013 -- Viaccess-Orca, a global leader in the protection and enhancement of content services, announced today that its innovative DEEP (Data Enrichment and Engagement Platform) solution won "Best Content Platform of the Year" at the 2013 ConnectedWorld.TV Awards contest at IBC2013.
 DEEP dramatically enhances TV viewing by creating an immersive viewing experience for end-users with automatically generated digital magazines on second-screen devices.

-"IBC2013 was a new landmark for our Data Enrichment and Engagement Platform, and we're delighted that it has been recognized as the best content platform of the year," said Viaccess-Orca CEO François Moreau de Saint Martin.
+"IBC2013 was a new landmark for our Data Enrichment and Engagement Platform, and we're delighted that it has been recognized as the best content platform of the year," said François Moreau de Saint Martin, CEO at Viaccess-Orca.
 "DEEP offers value to viewers during the entire content experience on the second screen, from the discovery process prior to watching TV content, through the interaction and engagement stage while viewing, and finally to the exploration phase once the program is over.
+Not only does this provide users with a more engaging experience, but it also allows service providers to deliver targeted and contextual advertising content to viewers and increase their revenue streams."

 The latest product and technology information